stnuessl/rf/README.md

 The problm above could easily be fixed with an optional column specification.
 This may be added in the future.

+#### Copy constructor of a templated record with elaborated type specifier

 __$ rf --tag a=b__ will produce an incorrect program for something like the following copy constructor: